garrandall/popular-music-data/tracks/i-m-goin--down-mary-j--blige.md

 My whole world's upside down

-Ooh, goin' down, goin' down
+Oh, goin' down, goin' down
 Oh, I don't know what to do
 If I ever lose you, I'll be goin' down
 I said, “I'll be goin' down”